Bodies

 GABRIEL COLEMAN – EXECUTIVE DIRECTOR

-Hailing from Chicago’s non-profit branch of city hall more specifically, its Department of Cultural Affairs and Special Events, Gabriel has been newly appointed as Executive Director.
-Although new to this role and this particular vantage point, he is savvy, dedicated, and, above all, patient with his approach to understanding.
+Discovered by Robert along his traversals of the Chicago political scene, Gabriel hails from Chicago’s non-profit branch of city hall more specifically, its Department of Cultural Affairs and Special Events.
+Although new to his role and particular vantage point as a dance company’s executive director, Gabriel is savvy, dedicated, and patient with his approach to understanding.

-He hasn’t yet been able to decipher the creative personalities and mentalities that dominate Wolf Street, through the gives and takes of wins and losses that eternally pave the way of those who lead, he will one day be able to recognize the creative ego well enough to discern which parts are rooted in immaturity, stubbornness, and wishful thinking so extreme it borders on the insane, and which parts contain the fruits of philosophic or fundamental truth.
+While he hasn’t yet been able to fully decipher the creative personalities and mentalities that dominate Wolf Street, through the lessons of success and failure that eternally pave the way of those who lead, he is slowly coming to understand the creative ego well enough to discern which parts are rooted in valid philosophic or fundamental truth and which parts spring from immaturity, stubbornness, or wishful thinking so extreme to border on the insane.

-As a leader, Gabriel offers a dose of reality.
-The knowledge that while lightning is a powerful force, one can best survive its strike by staying grounded.
+As a leader, Gabriel offers a dose of reality and the knowledge that while lightning is a powerful force, one can best survive its strike by staying grounded.

 theo – senior rehearsal director

-As a mentor, Theo highlights the value found in submission.
-That while one can gain power in controlling the world, there is also peace found within simply letting yourself be a part of it.
+As a mentor, Theo highlights the value found in the act of relinquishment.
+There is power to be found in controlling the world, yes, but more importantly there is peace to be found within the act of allowing oneself to simply be a part of it.

 lyra – resident choreographer

 Unless there is an intentional need for it, Lyra tries to avoid walking.
 In an ideal world her life would be skipping, trudging, stalking, clomping, or any other verb imaginable.
 While an excellent dancer, her most fundamental talent is that of a choreographer.
-She sees the leylines of the world and, with the human body as the brush, she is only interested in the curious endeavor of trying to capture or honor the faint outlines and silhouettes.
+She sees the leylines of the world and with the human body as the brush, is only interested in the curious endeavor of trying to capture or honor its faint outlines and silhouettes.

 Having led a successful choreographic career from a relatively young age, she has staged her works around the world but, if asked, she’ll credit her success to the fact that she is ultimately unsuccessful.
-Every work she has ever created is not as good as it either “needs” to be or could have been (but not through any fault of the dancers she works with).
+Feeling that every piece she has ever created is not as good as it either ‘needs’ to be or could have been, in these conversations she tends to cite one of her teacher’s statements which describe a particular kind of “divine dissatisfaction” within the work of it all.

 As an inspiration, Lyra offers access to reflection and connection.
 Giving voice to the truth that the most important work one can engage in is the learning of thyself and then after, the learning of what lies beyond.